Best Bug Tracking Software Tools and Systems: Track Defects Efficiently With These Top Tools

 - Are there platform/compatibility related issues before?

-- Are testing teams allowed to make enhancement suggestion?
+- Are the testing teams allowed to make enhancement suggestions?
 Check if testers before you did this?

 - Were there environment problems and are they treated as typical defects by this team?

 - What was the defect turn around?
-How much did take between defect reporting and fixing/closing?
+How much did it take between defect reporting and fixing/closing?

 - What is the average age of the defects?